|

 The members shall be persons licensed to practice optometry in this

-state, each of whom shall be a resident of this state, who shall have
+state, each of whom shall be a citizen and resident of this state, who shall have

 been actively engaged in the practice of optometry for at least five